AgyLuczak/GIANDS-the-building-company/readme.md

 </br>

 7. **As a first-time and returning visitor, I want to be able to easily navigate the website.
-I can access all the pages easily and go back to the home page quickly.**
+I can access all the pages easily and go back to the Home Page quickly.**

  - The Navbar enables user to easily navigate the website.
 Menu items are coloured black when the page is active and grey when inactive.
 The menu items for inactive pages change to white colour when hovered upon.
 The brand name on the left also changes colour to white when hovered upon.
 The logo and the brand are linked to a home page when clicked.
 The navbar is responsive and toggles to a hamburger menu on smaller screens.